-Deciding to send your child to preschool can be a difficult choice.
+Deciding to send your child to preschool can be a hard choice.
 Take a look at these preschool pros and cons to help you make your decision.

 Should you send your child to preschool?

 Still, if someone were to ask me whether they should send their child to preschool, I wouldn’t give a definitive “yes.”
-Instead, I’d say it depends on many factors.
+Instead, I’d say it would depend on many factors.

-Because each family has their own unique circumstances, each child has his own needs.
-So even though I went the preschool route, I’m also not blind to many of its downsides.
+After all, each family has its own unique circumstances, each child his own needs.
+So, even though I went the preschool route, I’m also not blind to many of its downsides.

 Preschool pros and cons

-To help you decide whether to send your child to preschool or not, below is a list of preschool pros and cons.
-These are the actual points I brought up myself as I was trying to decide whether to send my son to preschool.
+To help you decide whether to send your child to preschool, below is a list of preschool pros and cons.
+These are the actual points I considered as I was trying to make that decision myself.

 “Thank you, Nina, for this article.
 Trying to decide about preschool and this was helpful.”

-Pro #1: A learning environment that can be difficult to replicate at home
+Pro 1: A learning environment that can be difficult to do at home

 I’m all for downtime, free play, and the value kids get from tinkering right at home.
-At the same time, I found that preschool offers children a learning environment that can be pretty difficult to emulate at home.
+At the same time, preschools offer an early childhood education and curriculum that can be pretty difficult to mimic at home.

-Preschool is structured with a curriculum.
-Even if you have a routine in place at home, you’d need to be intentional with teaching your child the skills other kids learn at school.
-My kids learn so much at school that I would never even think of teaching or introducing to them myself.
+Even if you have a routine in place, you’d need to intentionally teach your child the skills other kids are learning at school.
+He can learn so much at school—lessons you may not have thought of teaching or introducing yourself.

-But at preschool, kids are more likely to interact with one another without the teacher’s hawk-like supervision.
+But at preschool, he’ll be with the same kids, developing friendships and practicing social interactions.
 And this is a good thing!
-Your child will be able to experience and practice what it’s like to interact with her peers, all on her own.
+He’ll be able to experience and practice what it’s like to interact with his peers, all on his own.

-Enrolling your child in preschool gives her an opportunity to develop relationships with other adults.
+Enrolling her in preschool gives her an opportunity to develop relationships with other adults.
 She’ll begin to trust others in your place, and feel reassured that she’ll be okay even without you nearby.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-“We went inside a police car!” my four-year-old told me after school one day.
-Not only did a police car visit their school, but so did a fire truck, complete with presentations from the officers.
+“We went inside a police car!” my son told me after school one day.
+Not only did a police car visit their school, but so did a fire truck, complete with presentations from the officers and firefighters.

-Events like these expose kids to new experiences that I wouldn’t be able to offer on my own at home.
-They’ve also grown caterpillars into butterflies, held performances, and learned gymnastics and yoga.
+Events like these expose your child to new experiences that you may not be able to offer at home.
+He might grow caterpillars into butterflies, put on a holiday performance, and learn gymnastics and yoga.

-Even though I try to introduce my kids to new experiences and places, I like how their preschool does so as well, and in ways I may not be able to do at home.
+Even though I introduce my kids to new experiences and places, I still liked these preschool programs that I wouldn’t have been able to do at home.

 Experts also find that the preschool years are important for upward mobility later in life.
 As author and professor Robert D. Putnam writes in his book, Our Kids: The American Dream in Crisis: